-Zamperini currently lectures around the world on how to deal with stress, the meaning of Olympic spirit and the freedom he has found through a personal relationship with God.
+Zamperini lectured around the world on how to deal with stress, the meaning of Olympic spirit and the freedom he found through a personal relationship with God.

-Louis Zamperini joins the impressive ranks of those who have fulfilled this role before.
+Louis Zamperini joined the impressive ranks of those who have fulfilled this role before.

 The Rose Parade is broadcast live in the U.S. by several networks/stations.
 Please refer to our list of broadcasters or check your local listings.
 For seating and ticket information, please see our Tickets page.